TANTIVE IV'S ASTROMECHS

 The last droid we can make out from the battle of Endor is that of Wedge Antilles.
 It is a different color than the one he used at the Battle of Yavin (pictured at the bottom of the page), but it is again an R2 unit.
 I really had to go over this scene carefully to make it out, as it is only shown for a few frames.
 You can see that it has a dirty white appearance, with black panels along the base of the dome.
 Of particular note are the nifty pinstriped rectangular decoration right above them.
 Presumably there is one on either side of the central "eye" panel.
 It also appears that while the main "eye" lens of the R2 unit is standard black, the raised square panel in which it is set (which is blue on R2-D2 and yellow on Dorovia Bold's, below) is the same white color as the rest of the dome.
 A very cool and interesting droid that you are seeing here first!

 Keith K. has sent in some pics he found of ROTJ droid wrangler Roger Nichols posing with some R2 units.
-Amongst them are R2-Q5, and what looks to be either Wedge's Battle of Endor droid and/or Jabba's Sailbarge bartender droid!
+Amongst them are R2-Q5, and what looks to be Wedge's Battle of Endor droid!

 Whilst the details don't quite match up exactly, it's a pretty good certainty that there weren't too many white R2 domes used during filming, and you can see some of the front paint details match up between the workshop photo & the action photo of Wedge's cockpit.
 At what point during filming the workshop image was taken I don't know, and whether this means Wedge's droid actually had red details instead of black I can't really say either, since obviously at least some details (the pinstriped square outline) was either added before or after filming Wedge's scene.
-But it's sure fun to speculate, and a really unexpected surprise for us droid fans!
+It is also entirely possible that Wedge's droid was this one painted over in black, and this red version appeared somewhere else altogether in the movie where he has still yet to be spotted!
+It's sure fun to speculate, and a really unexpected surprise for us droid fans!

 HOME ONE'S ASTROMECHS